dryror/backend-socket/README.md

 $ cd my-socket
 ```

-the directory should look something like this:
+The directory should look something like this:

 ```